Must-Have WordPress Website Plugins for Small Business Sites (& How to Choose a Good Plugin that Won’t Kill your Website!)

 This is a nice simple plugin that hides your email address from bots.
 It won’t stop humans from manually writing down your email address and sending you their latest scam, but it stops all the mechanical scrapers.

 Yoast SEO is the number one SEO plugin to help you optimise your site’s SEO.
-There are paid upgrades and additional paid plugins by Yoast that are also worth checking out.
-(I love the Local SEO one for local businesses with a street presence).
+There are paid upgrades and

 You want your Google tracking code to be in place on your website and effectively tracking all your site visitors.
 This plugin allows for easy integration with your Google Analytics account and basic reporting from within your WordPress dashboard.